Jimmy Carter finds a renaissance in 2020 Democratic scramble

 It’s quite a turnabout for a man who largely receded from party politics after his presidency, often without being missed by his party’s leaders in Washington, where he was an outsider even as a White House resident.

-To be sure, more 2020 candidates have quietly sought counsel from Trump’s predecessor, former President Barack Obama.
-Several have talked with former President Bill Clinton, who left office in 2001.
+To be sure, more 2020 candidates have quietly sought counsel from Trump’s predecessor, Barack Obama.
+Several have talked with Bill Clinton, who left office in 2001.
 But those huddles have been more hush-hush, disclosed through aides dishing anonymously.
 Sessions with Carter, on the other hand, are trumpeted on social media and discussed freely, suggesting an appeal that Obama and Clinton may not have.

 Unlike Clinton, impeached after an affair with a White House intern, Carter has no #MeToo demerits; he and Rosalynn, married since the end of World War II, didn’t even like to dance with other people at state dinners.
 And unlike Obama, popular among Democrats but polarizing for conservatives and GOP-leaning independents, Carter is difficult to define by current political fault lines.

 He’s an outspoken evangelical Christian who criticizes Trump’s serial falsehoods, yet praises Trump for attempting a relationship with North Korean leader Kim Jong Un.
 Carter touts his own personal relationship with Russian President Vladimir Putin, another Trump favorite.
-“I have his email address,” Carter said last September.
+“I have his email address,” Carter said in September.

 For years, Carter has irked the foreign policy establishment with forthright criticism of Israel and its treatment of Palestinians.